guhan/zerotociso/docs/SAML.md

 3. **Bindings**: Mappings of request-response message exchanges to standard messaging or communication protocols
 4. **Profiles**: Definitions that show how SAML can be used within a particular application as a way to promote interoperability

+## What are the benefits of SAML?

+- **Single Sign-On (SSO)**: Users only need to authenticate once and can access multiple services seamlessly.
+- **Security**: SAML uses digital signatures and encryption to ensure the integrity and confidentiality of the authentication and authorization process.
+- **Interoperability**: SAML is a widely accepted standard for SSO and works across different platforms and technologies.
+- **Centralized Identity Management**: Identity providers (IdPs) centralize user authentication (_federation_), simplifying user management and access control.
+- **Decentralized Architecture**: Different service providers (SPs) can trust a common identity provider, reducing the need for each SP to manage its own authentication.

 ## How does SAML work?
 SAML, which stands for Security Assertion Markup Language, is an XML-based framework for enabling secure authentication and authorization between different parties, such as a user, an identity provider (IdP), and a service provider (SP).
 It's **commonly used for implementing